Gefängnis ohne Mauern, Schiff ohne Meer…

 “There were no walls there, but hedges of laurel and rows of flowers; […] We were the victims of an apparently harmless foliage which, at the slightest daring movement on our part, could turn into an electric thicket, charged with such tension that it would penetrate deep into our souls.”

-(from Miracle of the Rose, p.
-172, Merlin Verlag)
+From: Jean Genet, Miracle of the Rose, Merlin Verlag

 “Mettray suddenly takes the place – not of the prison in which I sit – but of myself; and just as once on my plank bed, I embark upon the wreckage of the barge that lies, without masts and almost completely destroyed, among the flowers of the great quadrangle at Mettray.”

-(from Miracle of the Rose, p.
-109, Merlin Verlag)
+From: Jean Genet, Miracle of the Rose, Merlin Verlag

 -